championswimmer/Android-SocialButtons/README.md

 #### Customizations
 Other than the color and the icon, everything else can be changed using the usual xml attributes. `android:src`, `android:backgroundTint` will have no effect even if you set them in your layout xml.

-The FABs are extended from `com.melnykov.fab.FloatingActionButton` So all the features of [Melnykov Oleksandr's FloatingActionButton library](https://github.com/makovkastar/FloatingActionButton) are inherently available here as well.

 ### Buttons
 #### Usage
 Usual `Button` is also available.
 To use, for example a Twitter button, use the following in your xml